 To be admitted, patients must meet (at minimum) the following criteria:

-- Require daily help from a physician specializing in physical rehabilitation
+- Require medical oversight from a physician specializing in physical rehabilitation

 - Require 24-hour rehabilitation nursing

-- Be able to toerate a minimum of three hours of therapy per day, five out of seven days/week
+- Be able to tolerate a minimum of three hours of therapy per day, five out of seven days/week

 How Do We Help?